Opinion: Not all football fans will be safe at the Qatar World Cup

 I’m taking my son to his first football game – but our family could never go to the Qatar World Cup safely

-We must pressure the Gulf nation to suspend its anti-LGBT laws so that all fans can attend the games without fear of persecution or death
+We must pressure the Gulf nation to suspend its anti-LGBT+ laws so that all fans can attend the games without fear of persecution or death

 The World Cup 2019 was a brilliant year for football – a beautiful celebration of diversity, LGBT+ players, calls for equal pay, families cheering together in solidarity in the stands.
 I’m talking about the women’s game, of course, men’s football has a long way to go.

-This weekend I'm taking my young son to his first Premier League match.
-I've been a sports fan all my life, and 2022, ahead of the Fifa Men's World Cup, is the year I want to introduce him to the beautiful game.
+Next weekend I’m taking my young son to his first Premier League match.
+I’ve been a sports fan all my life, and 2022, ahead of the Fifa men’s World Cup, is the year I want to introduce him to the beautiful game.

 My partner – who dislikes most sport – asks me if there will be hooligans (my team is West Ham – and she has seen Green Street).
 Thankfully, those days are mostly over.
 What I’m more concerned about is introducing my son to a world in which his family will always be on the outside.
 It wouldn’t be safe for us to attend the World Cup in Qatar together, due to the nation’s stance on LGBT+ rights.
 There has been little done to change this and I can’t help but feel there is general indifference around the issue in the men’s game as a whole.